studiopress/genesis-simple-faq/README.md

 `[gs_faq id="53,41"]`

-Or by one ore more category:
+Or by one or more category:

 `[gs_faq cat="1,2,3,4"]`